The Blog has been moved! The new URL is http://makingaprinter.blogspot.ca/

 These rods did come from India, but they're more well traveled than you might think.
 Take a look at the tracking sheet.
 Keep in mind that I don't live in India so the chart goes from the bottom up.
 Inconvenient, I know, but better than turning it all around.

-Delivered - Signed for by : DAN
+Delivered - Signed for

 ONTARIO SERVICE AREA